3nityGitHub/MOBILE_FIRST-PROJECT/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## [Getting Started] <a name="getting-started"></a>
-To get a local copy up and running on your machine, follow these simple steps:
-To get a local copy up and running cloning this repo `https://github.com/3nityGitHub/MOBILE_FIRST-PROJECT.git`.
+To get a local copy up and running on your machine, you will need to cloning this repo `https://github.com/3nityGitHub/MOBILE_FIRST-PROJECT.git`.

 ### [Prerequisites] <a name="prerequisites"></a>

 There are no known prerequisites to run this project.
-If you have any issues trying to run it, please kindly[open a ticket](../../issues/) to let me know and i will be glad to assist and also take your suggestions.
+If you have any issues trying to run it, please kindly [open a ticket](../../issues/) to let me know and i will be glad to assist and also take your suggestions.

 ### [Setup] <a name="setup"></a>
 Clone this repository to your desired folder: